 (Note: this is not a beginner workshop.)
 The workshop is designed for dancers interested in exploring a wide range of movement ideas as well as artistic, creative and intellectual concepts.

 Resumes and dance footage are required as part of the application process in online or DVD format.
 We encourage all students to attend the audition.
 The date will be announced in the fall.
-The audition will take place from 11am - 5pm on a Saturday at our studio in the Mana Arts Center.
+The audition will take place from 11am - 5pm on a Saturday in our studio at Mana Contemporary.
 Students should bring a bio and photo (stapled together) to the audition.
 For students who cannot attend the audition, an alternative will be arranged.
 A maximum of 20 students will be accepted. $25 application fee due prior to audition. *See Registration Form: http://www.armitagegonedance.org/company/auditions

 Limited scholarships available to exceptional students.

 Our new studio is located in the beautiful Mana Contemporary in Jersey City, NJ.

 The studio is conveniently located near Journal Square on the PATH train.

 Learn more about AG!D during our World Premiere Season in New York City soon.

 2015 Professional Project Registration Form will be available HERE.